-- Neurologic evaluation every six months from birth to age three, then every year to age seven to look for signs of medulloblastoma
+Neurologic evaluation every 6 months from birth to age 3, then every year to age 7 to look for signs of medulloblastoma or developmental disability

-- Yearly dental x-rays, beginning at age eight, to look for jaw cysts
+Yearly dental x-rays, beginning at age 8, to look for jaw cysts

-- At least yearly skin exams to watch for basal cell skin cancer .
-The frequency of exams will vary based on how many basal cell cancers or other skin problems a person has excerienced.
-Early treatment of small basal cell skin cancer reduces the amount of surgery and scarring.
+At least yearly skin exams to watch for basal cell skin cancer.
+The frequency of exams will vary based on how many basal cell cancers or other skin problems a person has experienced.
+Early treatment of basal cell skin cancer reduces the amount of surgery and scarring.
 Regular exams should begin by the teenage years.

 Due to the high risk for multiple skin cancers, people with NBCCS should avoid sun exposure and protect their skin when outside .
+Learn more about protecting your skin from the sun .
 People with NBCCS should not receive radiation therapy, as this will increase the risk of basal cell skin cancers.

 Screening recommendations may change over time as new technologies are developed and more is learned about NBCCS.
 It is important to talk to your doctor about appropriate screening tests.
-In general, if there is a good screening option that doesn’t use radiation, that screening option should be used to avoid skin damage in people with NBCCS.
+In general, if there is a good screening option that doesn’t use radiation, that screening option should be used to avoid skin damage and basal cell cancers.